pedrolacerda/Home/proposed/2021/MachineReadableOutput.md

 ```

 `<FORMAT>` - Allowed values as part of spec is `json`.
 Also `text` is acceptable value too, it'll just output current cli output.
 (In the future `parseable`, `csv`, `yaml`, `xml` could be candidates.)
+For formatted outputs `transitive dependencies` option included by default because it would be most useful for customer since most likely usage of output would be SBOM, but customers still can opt-out with `--no-transitive`/`-nt` option.

 #### `> dotnet list package`